hdclark/DICOMautomaton/README.md

 [Download the latest AppImage artifact from the continuous integration server here](https://hdclark.github.io/DICOMautomaton-x86_64.AppImage).
-Installation is not necessary, but some functionality may be missing.
+Installation is not necessary, but functionality may be missing and optimization may be limited.

      $>  curl https://hdclark.github.io/DICOMautomaton-x86_64.AppImage > dicomautomaton_dispatcher
      $>  chmod 777 dicomautomaton_dispatcher